jellekuipers/kolm-start-admin/README.md

 A `@tanstack/react-start` + `better-auth` admin starter, with `drizzle-orm`, `tRPC`, `react-aria-components`.

-This project is built with the `better-auth` framework, using its admin and organizations plugins as a starting point for user, organization, team and invitation management.
+This project is built with the `better-auth` framework, using its admin plugin as a starting point for user, organization, team and invitation management.
 While being fairly complete, it provides basic building blocks that can be customized to fit different needs.

 This setup is built for flexibility, allowing you to use it as an admin starter for an app or extend it into a multi-tenancy user management system, depending on your needs.